MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 After you've set up the Azure Active Directory association, on the Partner Center you can add users at **Account settings** > **User management**.
 Each user has full access the extensions available in the program.
 You can also add groups of users, or add Azure Active Directory applications, to grant them access to your Partner Center account.

-For more information about adding users, see [Add users, groups, and Azure AD applications][AddAzure].
+For more information about adding users, see [Add users, groups, and Azure AD applications][AddAzure] in the Windows UWP documentation.

 <!-- ====================================================================== -->